Sustainability

 2016 Climate Plan Summary & Outcomes

-The “Climate Positive 2040” roadmap was created to describe the high-level strategies the City was taking to achieve the climate reduction goals issued by Joint Declaration 33 of 2016.
-These goals, issued by both the Mayor and City Council, include:
+The “Climate Positive 2040” roadmap was created to describe the high-level strategies the City was taking to achieve the climate reduction goals issued by a joint Mayor-Council resolution in 2016.
+These goals include:

 • 80% reduction in community greenhouse gas emissions by 2040 (in comparison to a 2009 baseline), with a stepwise goal of 50% reduction by 2030